-SANDAG's Use of Debt Aligns with Peers
+SANDAG's Use of Debt Aligns with Comparison Areas

 SANDAG's use of debt financing allowed it to raise significant capital funds while maintaining a reasonable debt service schedule and appeared to be consistent with sound financial management practices.
 Specifically, SANDAG used a variety of debt financing mechanisms, including bonds commercial paper, interest rate swap agreements, and grant anticipation notes to fund TransNet and major corridors, in particular.
-Commercial paper was issued in order to raise an additional \$100.1 million between 2009 and 2016, and SANDAG used bond proceeds to pay down outstanding commercial paper, taking advantage of lower rates on bond funds.
+Commercial paper was issued to raise an additional \$100.1 million between 2009 and 2016, and SANDAG used bond proceeds to pay down outstanding commercial paper, taking advantage of lower rates on bond funds.
 More importantly, SANDAG kept debt service obligations reasonable throughout the life of the program.

-53 Capital transportation projects typically have a useful life of approximately 45 years; while future residents will enjoy the benefits of these projects, they would not have contributed to their completion under a pay-go system.
+61 Capital transportation projects typically have a useful life of approximately 45 years; while future residents will enjoy the benefits of these projects, they would not have contributed to their completion under a pay-go system.
 Under debt financing, debt is repaid over a time period that is close to the useful life of the asset.
 As such, those who benefit from the project also pay the cost.

 Peer transportation agencies with similar sales tax measures, including the Orange County Transportation Agency, the Pima Association of Governments in Arizona, and Valley Metro (which covers the City of Phoenix and Maricopa County) in Arizona all have issued debt to fund transportation projects.
 The Pima Association of Governments, for example, issued \$267 million in bonds under their current ordinance, with current sales tax collections of roughly \$75 million and annual debt service obligations of \$28 million.
-SANDAG, by comparison, issued more than \$2.2 billion in bonds, with current sales tax collections of \$290 million and annual debt service of \$105 million.
 Although the agencies differed significantly in size and scope, both have annual debt service obligations equal to roughly one-third of current sales tax collections.

 Like SANDAG, these agencies raised bond funds over multiple bond issuances, including issuing the Build America Bonds introduced as part of the American Recovery and Reinvestment Act in 2009.
-Most importantly, SANDAG bonds were consistently rated as "AAA" by Moody's Investor Service and its bonds have recently been rated with the highest rating possible of "AAA" by both the Standard and Poor and Fitch rating agencies.56
+Most importantly, SANDAG bonds were consistently rated as "AAA" by Moody's Investor Service and its bonds have recently been rated with the highest rating possible of "AAA" by both the Standard and Poor and Fitch rating agencies.64